openkfw/TruBudget/PowerBI/ReadMe.md

 # Connect TruBudget to PowerBI with Dynamic Token Request
 This readme explains how to connect PowerBI to TruBudget via it's API.
 As a core element, the necessary Power Query M script to dynamically generate a bearer token will be provided.
-As a result, you will be able to automatically fetch data from TruBudget into PowerBI for further evaluation and visualisation.
+As a result, you will be able to fetch data from TruBudget into PowerBI for further evaluation and visualisation.

 Note: all fields you have to modify in this readme are indicated by "<. .>".